altmp/altv-docs/articles/troubleshooting/client-mods.md

 ### Adding mods

-To add new mods simply put their files into the mods folder:
+To add new mods simply put their files into the mods folder.

-1. Navigate to your alt:V directory
+You can open this by clicking [here](altv://action/open?dir=mods) or navigating to your alt:V directory and then the `mods` directory.
-2. If the directory `mods` doesn't exist there, create it
+If the directory doesn't exist, create it yourself.

+> [!IMPORTANT]
-3. Place the mod and it's related files (e.g. \*.dll, *\.ini, \*.fx and other relevant files) into the mods folder
+> Place the mod and it's related files (e.g. \*.dll, *\.ini, \*.fx and other relevant files) into the mods folder.\
-   * Remember that RPF files don't belong into this directory, see next step
+> Remind that RPF files don't belong into this directory, see next step.

 ### Modifying game files

 > [!IMPORTANT]
 > Always take a backup of the files you replace.\
-> If the mod is outdated after a GTA update it is very likely that it will crash on start.
+> If the mod is outdated after a GTA update it is very likely that the game will crash on start.

 If your mod comes with modified game files (usually in the form of *.rpf files), these need to be changed in the GTA directory.\
 RPF files in the mods folder are ignored and won't be processed further.